SuperAwesomeLTD/sa-unity-sdk-docs/source/02integrate.rst

 Final setup
 -----------

-Finally, no matter your approache you'll need to do a small change to your default Unity Android manifest file.
+Finally, no matter your approach you'll need to do a small change to your default Unity Android manifest file.
 Find the line

 .. code-block:: xml